IQSS/dataverse-frontend/README.md

 ### `npm run storybook`

 Runs the Storybook in the development mode.

+There are 2 Storybook instances, one for the Design System and one for the Dataverse Frontend.

-Open [http://localhost:6006](http://localhost:6006) to view it in your browser.
+Open [http://localhost:6006](http://localhost:6006) to view the Dataverse Frontend Storybook in your browser.
+Open [http://localhost:6007](http://localhost:6007) to view the Design System Storybook in your browser.

 ## Local development environment